Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         appending it to the [=POST_URL=]
-     9. The fragment decode timestamps [=basemediadecodetime=] in tdft of fragments in the
+     9. The fragment decode timestamps [=basemediadecodetime=] in tfdt of fragments in the
         [=CMAFstream=]
         SHOULD arrive in increasing order
         for each of the different